-Assigned Readings & Lecture Materials Available in Reader & Canvas:
+Assigned Readings & Course Materials:

-Since the material presented in this course is typically unfamiliar to the student, it is important for each student in the class to keep up with the readings and any practice problems every week.
+Since the material presented in this course is typically unfamiliar to the student, it is important for each student in the class to keep up with the readings and utilize any additional course resources every week.
 The material is based primarily on discussions of the assigned textbook reading with some additional reading made available by the instructor in Canvas.
-Fill-in-the-blank (skeleton) versions of most of the lecture slides are available in a course reader from Campus Copy Shop (189 Old Greenville Hwy A, above Amici's) and digitally in our course's Canvas Learning Unit Modules.
+Fill-in-the-blank (skeleton) versions of most of the lecture slides are available digitally in our course's Canvas Learning Unit Modules.
 Recommended practice exercises and solution keys are also available.